Tawny Frogmouth – Harry Charalambous

 Yes, please do log common birds.
 We want to know what is happening with all birds in Australia and just because birds are common now, doesn’t mean they will always be.

-Yes, you can edit and/or delete your survey details in the Birdata web portal, but not via the Birdata app.
+Once you have submitted your survey on the app however, you can only edit and/or delete your survey details in the Birdata web portal.
 See our How to Search, edit and export your Birdata surveys guide.

 Birdata uses a vetting process of in-house and external experts based around the country who know the birds in their area very well.
 Their role is to assess the flagged records and decide what action to take.
 That may involve contacting you, requesting additional information about one of your sightings.
 If you do receive an email from a Birdata vetter, please do the best you can to answer their request.
 You may have made an important discovery or perhaps a mistake.
 Either way, this is all part of the verification process and please don’t be discouraged if you have made a mistake – it happens to all of us.
 And as birds are on the move and constantly changing, this process also helps us to update our range layers.